-Accommodations for exams are sometimes recommended for students registered with Loyola's Disability Support Services (DSS) office.
+Accommodations for exams are sometimes approved for students registered with Loyola's Disability Support Services (DSS) office.
 Students who have test or exam modifications as one of their academic adjustments have provided the University with medical or psychological documentation of disability which supports the request for an exam modification.
 A faculty member will know that a student has recommendations for testing accommodations from e-mails or letters that the student requests from DSS each semester.
 The student is responsible for providing these notifications to professors and discussing the recommended accommodations.
 The student, professor, and DSS work together to make the arrangements for each test, quiz, or exam.

 Test Accommodation Process